jun182/academic-kickstart/content/author/admin/_index.md

 # add these later when you actually start them

 # Short bio (displayed in user profile at end of posts)
-bio = "BSc student with a main interest in Human-Computer Interaction and Data Science."
+bio = "MSc student with a main interest in Human-Computer Interaction, Statistics, and Computer Science."
 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""